nilsroesel/plantjs/README.md

 Everything is decorator driven.
 The framework is not supposed to run an application like the "express.use().listen(x)".
 You decorate the main component with @Application and execute the driver without setting the app up manually.
 That also means its not supposed to be compatible with vanilla node-js, as long as ecma script doesnt provide decorators.
+You are also able to gather components into modules and import the modules into your app, to have a nice clean structural approach.

 #### Note!
 Set in your tsconfig.json